-- Estimated 25 million Americans affected by MDD in a given year - By 2020 depression will be the leading cause of disability and the second leading contributor to global disease - 10 to 20% of mothers after childbirth have depression - Patient's culture, gender, and/or predominance of somatic symptoms can impede the detection of depression - Up to 70% with depression are seen by their PCP and up to 50% are misdiagnosed
+- Estimated 25 million Americans affected by MDD in a given year. - Depression is the leading cause of disability and the second leading contributor to global disease. - 10 to 20% of mothers after childbirth have depression. - Patient's culture, gender, and/or predominance of somatic symptoms can impede the detection of depression. - Up to 70% with depression are seen by their PCP and up to 50% are misdiagnosed.